regclient/regclient/docs/regsync.md

 - `sync`:
   Array of steps to run for copying images from the source to target repository.
   - `source`:
-    Source image or repository.
+    Source registry, repository, or image.
   - `target`:
-    Target image or repository.
+    Target registry, repository, or image.
   - `type`:
-    "repository" or "image".
+    "registry", "repository", or "image".
+    "registry" expects a registry name (host:port) and will copy every repository.
-    Repository will copy all tags from the source repository.
+    "repository" will copy all tags from the source repository.
   - `tags`:
-    Implements filters on tags for "repository" types, regex values are automatically bound to the beginning and ending of each string (`^` and `$`).
+    Implements filters on tags for "registry" and "repository" types, regex values are automatically bound to the beginning and ending of each string (`^` and `$`).
     - `allow`:
       Array of regex strings to allow specific tags.
     - `deny`: